-An overview of the intiatives and projects DAFNE is working on, including responses to COVID-19, resources on data and research, Next Philanthropy, Focus: Philanthropy and the PEX Climate Coalition.
+An overview of the intiatives and projects Dafne is working on, including responses to COVID-19, resources on data and research, Next Philanthropy, Focus: Philanthropy and the Philanthropy Climate Coalition.

-Inspired by the UK Funder Commitment on Climate Change, DAFNE is helping to advance the “PEX Climate Coalition” which brings together philanthropy networks to explore potential action and support in helping foundations address climate change.
+Inspired by the UK Funder Commitment on Climate Change, Dafne is helping to advance the “Philanthropy Climate Coalition” which brings together philanthropy networks to explore potential action and support in helping foundations address climate change.

-DAFNE continues to facilitate cross-border cooperation with research institutions and philanthropy support organisations in order to advance research on European philanthropy and present robust resources, data and evidence for stakeholders and the winder public.
+Dafne continues to facilitate cross-border cooperation with research institutions and philanthropy support organisations in order to advance research on European philanthropy and present robust resources, data and evidence for stakeholders and the wider public.

 On 27 October, the Next Philanthropy project hosted the event “What if every foundation cared about climate?” as part of its “What if?
 Reimagining philanthropy” series.